electron/electron/docs/api/browser-window.md

 #### `win.id` _Readonly_

 A `Integer` property representing the unique ID of the window.
+Each ID is unique among all `BrowserWindow` instances of the entire Electron application.

 #### `win.autoHideMenuBar`